Yelnats321/EntityPlus/README.md

 # EntityPlus
-EntityPlus is an Entity Component System written in C++14, offering fast compilation and runtime speeds (to be benchmarked).
+EntityPlus is an Entity Component System library written in C++14, offering fast compilation and runtime speeds (to be benchmarked).
 The only external dependency is `boost` (specifically `boost::container`), and the library is header only, saving you the trouble of fidgeting with build systems.

-An Entity Component System is an attempt to decouple data from mechanics.
+The ECS framework is an attempt to decouple data from mechanics.
 In doing so, it lets you create objects out of building blocks that mesh together to create a whole.
 It models a has-a relationship, letting you expand without worrying about dependency trees and inheritence.
-The three main aspects of an ECS are of course Entities, Components, and Systems.
+The three main aspects of an ECS framework are of course Entities, Components, and Systems.

 ###Components
 Components contain information.
 This can be anything, such as health, a piece of armor, or a status effect.
 An example component could be the identity of a person, which could be modeled like this: